 Venango County is among the 30 counties in the Commonwealth that are part of the Human Services Block Grant.
 This grant serves as the catalyst for the overall redesign of the Human Service operations.
 While the county continues to work within the regulatory parameters of the traditional categorical systems our focus is to move away from disability-oriented systems of care to a structure based on Life Stages.
 The stages include: Children and Families; Emerging Adults; Adults; and Older Adults.

-This shift in focus to Life Stage supports the delivery of integrated case management services and aids in the development of partnerships with non-traditional providers like community supports, the faith community, businesses, and more.
-Monitoring for service providers, evaluation, and quality improvement are also based on the Life Stage orientation as well.
-The main purpose of this integration is to ensure individuals and families are safe and secure in the lease restrictive setting.
-We will enable county residents to heal, grow, and recover by receiving services that are demonstrated to be appropriate, cost effective, accessible, and that meet an assessed need.
+Our shift in focus to Life Stages supported the delivery of integrated service coordination and aided us in the development of partnerships with non-traditional providers like community supports, the faith community, businesses, and more.
+Monitoring for service providers, evaluation, and quality improvement are all based on the Life Stage orientation as well.
+The main purpose of this change was to ensure individuals and families are safe and secure in the lease restrictive setting.
+Through our successful integration, we have enabled county residents to heal, grow, and recover by receiving services that are demonstrated to be appropriate, cost effective, accessible, and that meet an assessed need.

-One of the biggest changes to the Venango County Human Service operations is the institution of the Protective, Intake and Crisis Response Unit (PIC Unit).
-This one-door unit carries out all intake processes for all county funded services.
+One of the biggest changes to the Venango County Human Service operations was the institution of the Protective, Intake and Crisis Response Unit (PIC Unit).
+This one-door unit carries out all intake processes for all county-funded services.
 Their responsibilities include but are not limited to: investigation of all allegations child and older adult abuse reports; mental health interventions; all crisis situations; and more.

 Venango County Human Services directly manages the categorical systems that offer services for: Older Adults, Children and Youth, Mental Health and Development, Substance Abuse, and a variety of programs collectively managed by our Community Supports Services team (CSS).
 We also partner with Mercer and Crawford counties to directly manage the HealthChoices Program, under the auspices of the North West Behavioral Health Partnership, offering behavioral health services collaboratively between the three counties.
 Venango County contracts with a large number of community service organizations to provide prevention and treatment assistance to county residents.